Hauppauge MediaMVP

 The Hauppauge MediaMVP is a network media player.
 It consists of a hardware unit with remote control, along with software for a Windows PC.
 Out of the box, it is capable of playing video and audio, displaying pictures, and "tuning in" to Internet radio stations.
 Alternative software is also available to extend its capabilities.
 It can be used as a front-end for various PVR projects.

-The MediaMVP is popular with some PVR enthusiasts because it is inexpensive and relatively easy to modify.

 Capabilities

 The MediaMVP can stream audio and video content from a host PC running Windows.
 It can display photos stored on the host PC.
 It can stream Internet radio via the host PC as well.
 It can display live TV with full PVR features with SageTV PVR software for Windows or Linux.

 The capabilities listed below refer to the official software and firmware supplied by Hauppauge.

 Video

-The MediaMVP supports the MPEG (MPEG-1 and MPEG-2) video format (and only that format).
-However, depending on the MediaMVP host software running on the host computer, the host software may be able to seamlessly transcode other video file formats before sending them to the MediaMVP in the MPEG format.
+The MediaMVP supports only the MPEG (MPEG-1 and MPEG-2) video format.
+However, depending on the MediaMVP host software running on the host computer, the host software may be able to transcode other video file formats before sending them to the MediaMVP in the MPEG format.
 The maximum un-transcoded playable video size is SDTV (480i).
-HDTV mpeg streams (e.g. 720p) need to be transcoded in real-time on the computer to SD format.
-Note: transcoding video can tax some slower computers.
+HDTV MPEG streams (e.g. 720p) need to be transcoded in real-time on the computer to SD format.
+Transcoding video can tax some slower computers.

 With a hardware MPEG decoder as part of its PowerPC processor, it renders moving video images more smoothly than many software PVR implementations.